 Confirmation of a clinical diagnosis through genetic testing of familial hemiplegic migraine can allow for genetic counseling and may direct medical management.

-Overview of the genes in CENTOGENE´s familial hemiplegic migraine panel:
+Table 1.
+Overview of genes included in Familial hemiplegic migraine panel

 |Gene||OMIM (Gene)||Associated diseases (OMIM)||Inheritance||CentoMD® exclusive variant numbers (++)|

 |ATP1A2||182340||Alternating hemiplegia of childhood 1; Migraine, familial basilar; Migraine, familial hemiplegic, 2||AD||28|

 |CACNA1A||601011||Episodic ataxia, type 2; Migraine, familial hemiplegic, 1; Migraine, familial hemiplegic, 1, with progressive cerebellar ataxia; Spinocerebellar ataxia 6; Epileptic encephalopathy, early infantile, 42||AD||164|

 |SCN1A||182389||Epilepsy, generalized, with febrile seizures plus, type 2; Febrile seizures, familial, 3A; Epileptic encephalopathy, early infantile, 6 (Dravet syndrome); Migraine, familial hemiplegic, 3||AD||131|